spectrocloud/librarium/content/docs/04.5-devx/06-apps/05-deploy-app.md

-To remove all resources created in this tutorial, begin by navigating to the left **Main Menu** and click on the **Apps** link.
+To remove all resources created in this tutorial, begin by navigating to the left **Main Menu** and select **Apps**.
 For each application, click on the **three-dots Menu** to expand the options menu and click on the **Delete** button.
 Repeat this process for each application.